http4k/http4k/src/docs/guide/tutorials/your_first_http4k_app/index.md

 <hr/>

 #### Step 1
 First, we'll generate and download a project template from the http4k Toolbox.
-Point your browser at [toolbox.http4k.org](https://toolbox.http4k.org) and select the **Project Wizard** from the menu.
+Point your browser at [toolbox.http4k.org](https://toolbox.http4k.org) and select the **Project Wizard** from the menu (alternatively, you can use the CLI to run through the same process using the command `http4k generate project`).

 The Toolbox is designed as a questionnaire which will help you configure a working project from all of the available http4k modules.
 There are several stages, but for this guide we're just going to generate the project using the defaults.